-Cedars-Sinai Heart Institute has established a reputation for excellent outcomes.
-To promote better outcomes in the medical community at large, the Institute offers a variety of education programs for physicians, nurses, trainees and students.
+Smidt Heart Institute has established a reputation for excellent outcomes.
+To promote better outcomes in the medical community at large, the institute offers a variety of education programs for physicians, nurses, trainees and students.

 Grand Rounds and Conferences

 The following clinical teaching conferences for physicians are held regularly during the year:

 - Cardiology Grand Rounds: weekly, on Tuesdays; 9-10 a.m.